Alex39099/TimeControl/README.md

 A Premium Resource by Alex_qp.
 ------------------------------

 TimeControl is a Minecraft plugin designed to give server owners more control over the day and night cycle of Minecraft.
-This repository is mainly to provide a wiki for all those who purchased the plugin on Spigot.
 Please see the [plugin's page on Spigot](https://www.spigotmc.org/resources/timecontrol-1-13-x-1-20-x.70363/) for more information.

 Information